-Erasmus University’s policy is that all scientific articles are to be published in Open Access.
-This policy decision has been in effect since 2011 and has been continued in the 2014-2018 Strategic Plan.
-The Library supports researchers in publishing in Open Access.
+The policy of the Erasmus University is that all scholarly publications have to be made available in Open Access.
+This policy has been initiated in 2011 (PDF in Dutch) and continued in the Strategic Plan 2014-2018.
+The Library supports researchers in publishing in Open Access

 What is Open Access?